tropos-io/legal/docs/index.md

 ## 🧭 Legal Integrity, by Design

-> *“The law is reason, free from passion.”* – Aristotle
 > At Tropos, we believe the law is also design, discipline, and trust.
 Our legal infrastructure reflects our mission to deliver clarity, confidence, and compliance at every stage of your relationship with us.

----

-© Tropos.io.
-All rights reserved.